 Price $7.35 plus HST = $8.30

 The City of Fredericton also operates four recycling depots for use by residents of apartments and multi-family dwellings.
-These depots can be found at the Bishop Drive Convenience, the Fredericton Exhibition Grounds, the Brookside Mall and at the SmartCentre shopping centre.
+These depots can be found at:

 The depots complement the city's current blue box / grey box curbside recycling program, and take the same recyclable materials.
 This includes newsprint, cardboard, boxboard, and paper, as well as metal food cans and plastic materials.